BetterThanTomorrow/calva/README.md

   - Run all tests: `alt+v a`
   - Marks test failures using the Problem tab
   - User setting to evaluate namespace on save/open file (defaults to **on**)
+  - **Caveat**: Right now the tests are reported only when all are run, making it painful to run all tests in larger projects.
+I'll fix it.
+Promise!
 - Improved code evaluation
   - Evaluate code and show the results as annotation in the editor: `alt+v e`
   - Evaluate code and replace it in the editor, inline: `alt+v r`